Spectral theory of self-adjoint operators #

 Instances For

-Diagonalization theorem, spectral theorem; version 1: A self-adjoint operator T
+Diagonalization theorem, spectral theorem; version 1: A self-adjoint operator T on a

-acts diagonally on the decomposition of E
+finite-dimensional inner product space E acts diagonally on the decomposition of E into the

-direct sum of the eigenspaces of T
+direct sum of the eigenspaces of T.

-The eigenvalues for a self-adjoint operator T
+The eigenvalues for a self-adjoint operator T on a

-finite-dimensional inner product space E
+finite-dimensional inner product space E, sorted in decreasing order

 Equations

-- hT.eigenvalues hn = LinearMap.IsSymmetric.unsortedEigenvaluesโ hT hn โ โ(Tuple.sort (LinearMap.IsSymmetric.unsortedEigenvaluesโ hT hn)) โ โFin.revPerm
+- hT.eigenvalues hn = LinearMap.IsSymmetric.unsortedEigenvaluesโ hT hn โ โ(Tuple.sort (LinearMap.IsSymmetric.unsortedEigenvaluesโยน hT hn)) โ โFin.revPerm

 Instances For

-A choice of orthonormal basis of eigenvectors for self-adjoint operator T
+A choice of orthonormal basis of eigenvectors for self-adjoint operator T on a

-.
-Eigenvectors are sorted in decreasing
+finite-dimensional inner product space E. Eigenvectors are sorted in decreasing

 order of their eigenvalues.